romana/romana.github.io/how/background.md

 The important point here is that the simplicity of the routed access design is extended on to the virtualization host where it acts just like any other router in the datacenter, forwarding traffic to local tenant endpoints.
 This is an obvious and natural extension of the highly successful layer 3 routed access datacenter.

-One significant challenge for using this kind of design to simplify multi-tenant cloud networks is to ensure that VM and container endpoints get IP addresses that conform to the address hierarchy.
+One significant challenge for using this design to simplify multi-tenant cloud networks is to ensure that VM and container endpoints get IP addresses that conform to the address hierarchy.

 The other is to maintain tenant isolation.